Residence Hall Amenities & Utilities

 View the RHA Movie Channel listings.

 Four of the UMTV cable channels make up the Michigan Cable Network and include academic programming and video conferencing as well as entertainment television.
 The channels include:

 - Channel 55: WOLV-TV provides coverage of Michigan athletic events, news programming, game shows and a variety of college events.
 To get involved, visit the WOLV-TV web site.

 - Channel 56: RHA Movie Channel (sponsored by the Residence Halls Association) offers free movies to residents.
 Generally the movies are first-run new releases.

 - Channel 57: ResComp TV programming is provided by the Housing Information Technology Office as a resource for training information, computer resources, site status, and network status.

 - Channel 58: Residence Life Cinema provides programming geared to specific issues affecting the lives of University Housing residents.

-All U-M residential students have access to the standard computing services at no charge.
-The package includes email, space for file storage and web publishing, printing, and more.
-The residence halls provide ethernet services as part of a package of residential computing services called "ResComp" through a mandatory technology fee.
+All U-M residential students have access to the ITS standard computing services at no charge.
+The package includes email, space for file storage and web publishing, printing and more.
+ITS also provides ethernet and wireless service in the residence halls through a mandatory technology fee.